dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 --end--

-# Profiling Methodology

---end--

-## Define what is "fast enough"

-* Identify performance goals: what does it mean to be fast?
-* vs. other sites
-* front-end vs. back-end

---end--

 # How to profile: M.A.F.I.A.

 --end--

 <h2 class="small">How to profile: Measure</h2>

-* Define behavior (path, logged in, server environment, caching...)
-* Benchmark blackbox performance
-* Use a profiler to analyze internal behavior
+* Figure out exactly what you're profiling (request, cookies)
 * Variations, eg: pages, server env, disable modules…
+* Use a profiler to analyze code

 --end--